 Working Capital LoanAll you need to know about small business funding in Canada.

 A working capital loan is a product that is designed to help finance a business’s everyday needs.
-Unlike a small business loan or even a merchant cash advance that are sometimes used to pay for long-term assets, a working capital loan is designed for more immediate needs like accounts payable, addressing unpaid accounts receiveable, squaring up wages, or even getting through a seasonal lull in sales.
+Unlike a small business loan or even a merchant cash advance, which are sometimes used to pay for long-term assets, a working capital loan is designed for more immediate needs such as:

 Defining Working Capital

 When a lender looks at your business to determine whether you qualify for a working capital loan or working capital line of credit, it subtracts your current liabilities from your current assets.
 Whatever is left over is considered the amount of capital you have to work with.
 If at some point you need to cover short-term expenses or boost your cash flow but you do not have the capital to do so, you can take out a working capital loan with flexible repayment terms to help you cover those expenses.

 How to Get a Working Capital Loan

 If you see a shortcoming in your working capital, there are numerous lenders out there that can help you get the money you need.
 Oftentimes, these lenders will look at things like your time in business, your average annual revenue and/or monthly sales, and even your immediate business forecast to determine your ability to repay the funds they provide.
 They may also look at your personal credit score when qualifying you for a loan.
 You will need to fill out an application and sign a contract if you are approved, just as you would with any other business loans or business credit cards.

 Working Capital Loan Repayment